Bond fund yield explained

 by

-In order to calculate a bond fund yield, you need to know two things: the total amount of assets in the fund, and the total amount of dividends paid out by the fund over a certain period of time.
+To calculate a bond fund’s yield, you need to know two key figures: the total dividends paid out by the fund over a certain period (usually a year) and the fund’s net asset value.

 The formula for calculating bond fund yield is:

-For example, let’s say a bond fund has $1,000 in assets and pays out $50 in dividends each year.
-The bond fund yield would be calculated as follows:
+For example, if a bond fund has a net asset value of $1,000 and pays out $50 in dividends over the year, the bond fund yield would be:

 How is a bond fund yield calculated?